huynhtuvinh87/docs/docs/libraries/arduino.md

 referenced by the modem variable, which is a pointer the newly created modem object.

-Here is how you wouldl create an instance of the Helium modem in the sketch’s `setup` function.
+Here is how you would create an instance of the Helium modem in the sketch’s `setup` function.

 ```cpp